Skip to main content

 Oil Red O

 It is used to stain fats and lipids.
 It is usually used on frozen sections and this, too, is a benzidine-based dye.
 So our stock solution all of our Oil Red O it’s made up in isopropanol.
 Isopropanol is in the same family as ethanol and it is flammable.
 But it only has an exposure limit of 400 ppm, whereas our ethanol has an exposure limit of 1000 ppm.
 The Oil Red O dye is also a respiratory sensitizer and has been documented to cause asthma.
-We wanted to think about, when we talked about our exposure to these benzidine-based dyes and we talked about it at the industrial facility and you would think yes, I will agree that they, even if they have protective equipment, they were probably handling large volumes of these benzidine-based dyes.
+We wanted to think about, when we talked about our exposure to these benzidine-based dyes, and we talked about it at the industrial facility and you would think yes, I will agree that they, even if they have protective equipment, they were probably handling large volumes of these benzidine-based dyes.

 And that is true.
 But in 1986, the American Journal of Medicine published an article on cancer risks among artists.
 The author stated continued exposure to small amounts of many different chemicals is not only relevant to chemist but also artists who use it dyes and pigments.
 It has been found that for this occupational group, bladder can start mortalities increased twofold over the general population.
 So let’s think about this.
 I’m willing to say that on my daily routine in my histology lab, I may not be exposed to the levels benzidine-based dyes as they were in the manufacturing industry.
 But I’m pretty sure that my level of exposure may be the same or more than artists that are using these dyes and pigments in their work.